VTT-ProperTune/AlloyOracle/README.md

 # **Deep Learning Accelerated Multi-Criteria Screening of Chromium-Based A2+B2 Superalloys Across 11 Elements**

-This repository contains datasets and scripts to reproduce selected datasets and results of the article.
+This repository contains datasets and scripts to reproduce selected datasets and results of the article 'Accelerated discovery of Cr-based A2+B2 superalloys across 11 elements with a deep-learning CALPHAD surrogate'.

----

-## **TODO**
-- Add citation information.

 ---